McCoyGroup/RynLib/README.md

 RynLib with Docker can generally be configured using  `setup/build_docker.sh`

-If building on top of the Entos container, take `setup/DockerfileEntosTemplate` and replace `<ENTOS-COMMIT>` with the specific entos commit to build off of and call this new file `setup/DockerfileEntos`
+If building on top of the Entos container, take `RynLib/setup/DockerfileEntosTemplate` and replace `<ENTOS-COMMIT>` with the specific entos commit to build off of and call this new file `RynLib/setup/DockerfileEntos`

 If not, take the `Dockerfile` and change it so that it will build off of `DockerfileCore` instead.

 After that run

 ```
-. build_docker.sh
+bash RynLib/setup/build_docker.sh
 ```

 ### Singularity